How do Advertisers Always Know Your Location?

 There are three primary sources from which advertisers can get your personal information, including your location.
 They are:

-• The Internet Service Provider – Did you ever get a targeted ad when accessing a new site for the first time?
-This might be because your ISP is selling user information to third-party advertising companies.
+This is not news, but ISPs do sell user information to third-party advertising companies.
 Selling anonymous browsing logs is a fairly common practice among ISPs.
 That said, the only way to check this is to reach out to your ISP and require them to provide this information.
+We highly doubt they would do that.

 How Advertisers Use Your Location Data